yu-lab-vt/ITEC/README.md

 ## Theory Support

    Our paper can be found here.
-If you have any questions about the method, please contact <yug@tsinghua.edu.cn>
+If you have any questions about ITEC, please contact <yug@tsinghua.edu.cn>